abderrahimAMZ/my-blog-site/articles/c-compilation_process.md

 - the different tools that can be used to view the content of the elf files and the disassembly of the code such as `readelf`, `objdump`.
 - use of `nm` command to view the symbol table of the elf files.

-## do you have any issues ?
-contact me here [abderrahimAMZ](mailto:abderrahim.amzaourou@gmail.com) for issues with posts or recommandations.